Tuesday, 15 April 2025

 Calvin Talk

 A Tory politician spoke of some bit of mild malfeasance as an occasion when 'Learnings' were to be had.
 This the reverse of Calvin's Verbing Nouns: it's a case of Nouning Verbs.
 A somewhat related case. a somewhat odd case, comes from of all people Richie Sunak, who spoke of his policy giving the green light to oil extraction as being 'pragmaticker' in comparison with the alternative.
-This is a case of making a preposition out of an adjective, a relation out of a property.
+This is a case of making a preposition out of an adjective, or a relation out of a property.

 A Familiar Dodge

 The tendency amongst the great & the powerful is very familiar -- but nonetheless maddening -- of reacting to having been caught in an act of serious impropriety with 'We got it wrong!', 'Mistakes were made! etc. The interviewee admits wrongdoing, but counts on the ambiguity created in the interviewer's mind -- an ambiguity between mere mistakes, like missing a three-inch putt in golf, and acts for the which criticism would be much graver, would be moral -- and hopes the conversation will move on.
 It almost always does.
 Is there a journalist who makes a habit of stopping the interviewee and asking if the wrongness were of ethics rather than mere skill?
 A fraudster who says 'I got it wrong!' is not genuinely admitting the nature of his crime.
-Perhaps Nick Robinson, Andrew Neil or James O'Brien, calls this out.
+Perhaps Nick Robinson, Andrew Neil or James O'Brien calls this out.

 A recent example from the US of A: